Philadelphia Experiment: Origins of the story

 Jessup tried to publish more books on the subject of UFOs, but was unsuccessful.
-Losing his publisher and experiencing a succession of downturns in his personal life led him to take his own life in Florida on April 30, 1959.
+He lost his publisher and experienced a succession of downturns in his personal life, and died by suicide in Florida on April 30, 1959.

 The various book writers who tried to get more information from Carl Allen found his responses elusive, or couldn't find him at all.
-One reporter from Allen's home town of New Kensington, Pennsylvania, interviewed his family and was handed a pile of documents and books, all scribbled with Allen's annotations.
+One reporter from Allen's hometown of New Kensington, Pennsylvania, interviewed his family and was handed a pile of documents and books, all scribbled with Allen's annotations.
 They described Allen as a "fantastic mind", but also a drifter and a "master leg-puller".

 Repetitions

 In 1965 Vincent Gaddis published a book of Forteana, titled Invisible Horizons: True Mysteries of the Sea.
 In it he recounted the story of the experiment from the Varo annotations.

 George E. Simpson and Neal R. Burger published a 1978 novel titled Thin Air.
 In this book, set in the present day, a Naval Investigative Service officer investigates several threads linking wartime invisibility experiments to a conspiracy involving matter transmission technology.

 Large-scale popularization of the story came about in 1979 when the author Charles Berlitz, who had written a best selling book on the Bermuda Triangle, and his co-author, ufologist William L. Moore, published The Philadelphia Experiment: Project Invisibility, which purported to be a factual account.
 The book expanded on stories of bizarre happenings, lost unified field theories by Albert Einstein, and government coverups, all based on the Allende/Allen letters to Jessup.

-Moore and Berlitz devoted one of the last chapters in The Philadelphia Experiment: Project Invisibility to "The Force Fields Of Townsend Brown", namely the experimenter and then-U.S. Navy technician Thomas Townsend Brown.
+Moore and Berlitz devoted one of the last chapters in The Philadelphia Experiment: Project Invisibility to "The Force Fields of Townsend Brown", namely the experimenter and then-U.S. Navy technician Thomas Townsend Brown.
 Paul LaViolette's 2008 book Secrets of Antigravity Propulsion also recounts some mysterious involvement of Townsend Brown.

 The story was adapted into a 1984 time travel film called The Philadelphia Experiment, directed by Stewart Raffill.
 Though only loosely based on the prior accounts of the "Experiment", it served to dramatize the core elements of the original story.
-In 1989, Alfred Bielek claimed to have been aboard the USS Eldridge during the Experiment.
+In 1989, Alfred Bielek claimed to have been aboard USS Eldridge during the Experiment.
 Addressing the MUFON Conference in 1990, Bielek asserted that Raffill's film was largely consistent with the events he claimed to have witnessed in 1943.
 Bielek would later add details to his claims on radio talk shows, conferences, and the Internet.